 Persons that previously achieved a turnover equal to or greater than the mandatory registration threshold become exempt from VAT if their turnover drops below this threshold for two consecutive years.

-For more information on the mandatory registration threshold, see Section 3.1.
+For more information on the mandatory registration threshold, see [3.1]Section 3.1[end].

-For more information on voluntary registration, see Section 3.2.
+For more information on voluntary registration, see [3.2]Section 3.2[end].

 3.4.
 Group and Divisional Registration